-About 14 miles south of Telluride, Trout Lake is one of the most scenic, easily accessible alpine lakes in Colorado.
+About 14 miles south of Telluride, Trout Lake is not only one of the most scenic but also easily accessible alpine lakes in Colorado.
 Trout Lake is found at 9,716 feet in elevation within the Uncompahgre National Forest.

 Throughout the year, Trout Lake is a popular spot for fishing, boating, hiking, cross country skiing, and incredible photo opportunities just off of the San Juan Skyway (Colorado State Highway 145).
-Most often, Trout Lake is visited for its breathtaking scenery as well as the famous “Trout Lake Trestle” relic of the Rio Grande Southern Railroad.
+Trout Lake is frequented due to its breathtaking scenery as well as the famous “Trout Lake Trestle” relic of the Rio Grande Southern Railroad.